xia-cui/yandex_practicum_projects/README.md

 # Yandex Practicum projects

-Projects below include those completed for Practicum's Data Analyst professional training programs, as well as the business projects for Practicum partners.
+Projects below include those completed for Practicum's Data Analyst professional training programs, as well as the business projects for Practicum partners (with permission from Practicum).

 | Project name | Description | Main libraries used |
 | :---------------------- | :---------------------- | :---------------------- |